digitick/yii-faceplugs/README.markdown

 ---------------------------------------------------------------------------

 * 0.6 Added support for custom OG meta tags, upgraded PHP SDK to 3.2, +some bugfixes
+* 0.6.1 Bugfix for the custom OG meta tags, which were overwriting the type, title and url tags

 * * *